51Degrees/Java-Device-Detection/README.txt

 <img src="E.gif" data-src="51D/Images/Test.jpg&w=auto" />

-E.gif is 1x1 pixel place holder for the image, and the data-src attribute should contain the location of the path of image preceeded with '51D/'.
+E.gif is 1x1 pixel place holder for the image, and the data-src attribute should contain the location of the path of image preceded with '51D/'.
 The optimiser script looks for img tags with the data-src attribute and calculates the size the image should be.